Griffith-Stites/lookbook/README.md

 * Add link to completed zines on the poetry page
   * Could also have a resources page with this on it.
 Could then also have the booklets.
 * Compress images - use https://gtmetrix.com
+* Add self image to contact me and about me